 The LWCD conducts a wide variety of information and education programs aimed at urban and rural audiences of all ages.
-With a theme of "Clean Water One Step At A Time" the objective is to raise awareness and encourage citizens to take action to preserve our soil and water resources.
+With a theme of "Clean Ways for Waterways" the objective is to raise awareness and encourage citizens to take action to preserve our soil and water resources.

 Summary of Land Conservation Services...

-Under the policy direction of the Land Conservation Committee (LCC), the Land and Water Conservation Division (LWCD) carries out its land and water conservation mission by offering five major categories of services, as described below:
+Under the policy direction of the Public Works Committee (PWC), the LWCD carries out its land and water conservation mission by offering five major categories of services, as described below: